-[Accompanies the post Look Upon His Like(ness) Again]
+· Augments the post Look Upon His Like(ness) Again ·

 When Mary Tudor came to the throne in July 1553 following Edward VI’s death and the nine days’ blunder of Jane Grey Dudley, the new regime’s machinery for eradicating Protestantism took some time to get up to speed.
 Heresy statutes against Lollardy dated back to 1401 in the reign of Henry IV, but these had been repealed under Mary’s father and brother.
-After a contentious battle in Parliament, the statutes were revived at the very end of 1554; the burnings commenced six weeks later.
+After a contentious battle in Parliament, the statutes were revived at the end of 1554; the burnings commenced six weeks later.
 Of the 284 souls whose blood gave Mary her nickname, 243 died between 1555 and 1557.
 In 1558 an epidemic of quartan fever managed to distract the country’s attention from its internecine holy war; it also became evident that Mary was mortally ill and would bear no Catholic heir.
 The fires slowed ahead of Elizabeth’s accession and another religious reversal.

-John Foxe’s The Acts and Monuments is a sobering book to read, and additionally for me because my father’s name shows up on a number of its pages, once bearing the marginal description persecutor.
+John Foxe’s The Acts and Monuments is a sobering book for anyone to read, and additionally so for me because my father’s name can be found in its pages, once bearing the marginal description persecutor.
 (My father’s role is explained in the main post.
 The slur is somewhat mitigated by his attitude, if not his actions.)

-Quoted phrases in italics, from Foxe’s 1570 edition (see Sources).
+Quoted phrases in blue italics, from Foxe’s 1570 edition (see Sources).
 Spelling updated as needed for readability.

 One of these examinations took place in early September at Fulham Palace, Bonner’s residence as Bishop of London.
 Hawkes wrote afterwards of that day’s disputation with his inquisitors, including a layman named Miles Huggard.